Cubs vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has nine doubles, six home runs, 11 walks and 13 RBI (24 total hits).
+- Jorge Soler has put up 24 hits with nine doubles, six home runs and 11 walks.
+He has driven in 13 runs.

 Soler Recent Games